 During legislative discussions around Senate Bill 2814 of the 99th General Assembly (which ultimately became Public Act 99-0906), a proposal was introduced (as part of Amendment 2 to that bill) that would have expanded the Agency's role related to capacity procurement for Ameren Illinois-specifically, requiring the IPA to conduct capacity procurements to meet the capacity requirements of all retail customers of Ameren Illinois, rather than just eligible retail customers.
 This Amendment was not included in the final legislation, and thus no change to the scope of the IPA's capacity procurement authority was made.
-As discussed further in Section 5.2.1, MISO also proposed a Competitive Retail Solution before the Federal Energy Regulatory Commission ("FERC") to restructure its capacity market with a specific focus on Zone 4 (which serves central and southern Illinois) and Zone 7 (lower Michigan).
+As discussed further in Section 5.2.1, MISO also proposed a Competitive Retail Solution before the Federal Energy Regulatory Commission ("FERC") to restructure its capacity market with a specific focus on Zone 4 (which serves central and southern Illinois)-and Zone 7 (lower Michigan).
 The MISO proposal was rejected by FERC on February 2, 2017.
-That these proposals were actively considered, but not adopted, indicates ongoing interest in how MISO's capacity market is structured, and the ongoing interest of some stakeholders in reforming that market.
+That these proposals-that were actively considered, but not adopted, indicates ongoing interest in how MISO's capacity market is structured, and the ongoing interest of some stakeholders in reforming that market.
 This issue is likely to continue to be one that will see future proposals and robust debate, and the IPA will continue to monitor these developments and provide feedback on specific proposals where appropriate.

 On a national level, litigation and federal policy decisions have continued to shape the Clean Power Plan proposed by the United States Environmental Protection Agency ("U.S. EPA").
 On August 3, 2015, the U.S. EPA released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act, requiring states to develop strategies intended to reduce carbon dioxide emissions associated with electricity generation.
 On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.
-It under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
-In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, In March 2018, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, In March 2018, In Marc
+Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
+In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan; the U.S. EPA more recently indicated that it plans to publish a new or revised rule for public comment in the fall of